icloud-photos-downloader/icloud_photos_downloader/docs/raw.md

 ```{versionadded} 1.19.0
 ```

-RAW images from thrid party cameras can be imported into Apple Photos or uploaded to iCloud.com.
+RAW images from third party cameras can be imported into Apple Photos or uploaded to iCloud.com.
 These type of assets can also be downloaded by `icloudpd`.
 The following formats are recognized:

 - Adobe DNG - same as Apple ProRAW
 - Canon CR2, CR3, and CRW
 - Sony ARW